 The white-tailed eagle has been closely monitored for many decades.
-The growth and development of Iceland's eagle population is better known than that of any other bird species in Iceland.
+The first survey was conducted in 1920 and has been annual since 1963.
+The growth and development of Iceland’s eagle population is better known than that of any other bird species in Iceland.
 The goal of monitoring is to track changes in the population size and its viability and distribution.
-Breeding pairs are counted in early spring, and breeding success is then evaluated around midsummer.
-In spring 2006, a full 66 breeding pairs were counted – a figure that does not include juvenile birds.
-The eagle population has not been this large since it was declared a protected species.
-Eagles still occupy only a third of known eyries, and their distribution remains largely limited to the western part of Iceland.
-Even so, Iceland's white-tailed eagle population is in a better position now than it has been for almost a century.
+Breeding pairs are surveyed in early spring, and breeding success is then evaluated around midsummer.

 IINH Contact: Kristinn H. Skarphéðinsson